stebix/woodnet/readme.md

 # Usage

 Here we will learn how to use the core functionality of the `woodnet` pipeline as a (command line) tool to perform training experiments and make predictions and evaluations with trained models.
-After successful installation, the package provides you with three command lins tools: `net`, `refolder` and `benchmark` that can be directly accessed from the environment and shell the `woodnet` package is installed to.
+After successful installation, the package provides you with three command line tools: `net`, `refolder` and `benchmark` that can be directly accessed from the environment and shell the `woodnet` package is installed to.
 The basic syntax with some hints for help is as follows:

 ```bash
 net [VERB] [ARGS]               # basic invocation
 net -h/--help                   # display help for verbs
 net [VERB] -h/--help            # display help for the specific selected verb
 ```

 The available verbs are:

 - ``train`` : Run a single training experiment configured via a YAML file.
 - ``batchtrain`` : Run multiple training experiments sequentially (multiple YAML files)
 - ``predict`` : Run a single prediction task configured via a YAML file.
 - ``evaluate`` : Evaluate and aggregate over multiple training experiments in the context of cross validation.

 For the core of the verbs, i.e. ``train``, ``batchtrain`` and ``predict``, simply a configuration file is required.
 For this, see the corresponding [sections](#run-training-experiment).
-The ``evaluate`` verb requires more arguments, namely the indication of the basal training experiment directory where the differnt fold-wise subexperiments live.
+The ``evaluate`` verb requires more arguments, namely the indication of the basal training experiment directory where the different fold-wise subexperiments live.
 For this, look [here](#run-evaluation-experiment) or consult the detailed CLI documentation at [`woodnet CLI documentation`](https://woodnet.readthedocs.io/en/latest/usage.html).